Want a stronger brain? Weave memory improvement exercises into your daily routine. Constantly challenge your memory. Put your memory to work!

 Not only will this mental activity improve your memory and sharpen your brain in the short run, it may protect you from Alzheimer's disease.

-Memorize the phone numbers of your ten closest friends and relatives.
+Memorize the cell phone numbers of your ten closest friends and relatives.
 After that, memorize ten more.
 Then ten more.

 When grocery shopping, mentally keep a running total of the value of the items in your cart.
 At first, round off prices to make it easier.
 For a real challenge, include the exact amounts of dollars and cents as you perform the mental computations.